MOUZU/BigWigs/README.md

 <b><a href="github.com/MOUZU/BigWigs">Please refer to this repository for more information.</a></b>

 # Download
+PLEASE NOTE THIS IS STILL A WORK IN PROGRESS <br>
 <b><a href="https://github.com/MOUZU/BigWigs/releases">Download the latest Release here</a></b>

 ## How to install